 2000-2003: CL, TL, MDX and RSX

-In the beginning of the year 2000, Acura encountered a rebirth that was catalysed by various redesigned models being introduced.
+In the beginning of the year 2000, Acura encountered a rebirth that was catalyzed by various redesigned models being introduced.
 The first of these designs was an upscale sedan, the 1999 Acura 3.2 TL.
 Critics proposed that while 3.2 TL did not outdo its competition in any one luxury car region, it provided a well-rounded combination of sport and luxury.

 - The MDX, a famous three-row crossover SUV which was based on the Honda Odyssey minivan, another refreshed Acura launched in the early 2000s.
 The MDX substituted the slow-selling SLX, which was just over a rebadged Isuzu Trooper.

 - The MDX was a car-like crossover SUV with restricted off-road capacity that met the luxury SUV market requirements.
-Car and Driver gave it top honours in their first comparison test against 7 other SUVs During this moment, other vehicles in Acura’s line-up included the 3.2 CL, 3.2 TL, RSX and the NSX.
+Car and Driver gave it top honors in their first comparison test against 7 other SUVs During this moment, other vehicles in Acura’s line-up included the 3.2 CL, 3.2 TL, RSX and the NSX.

 2004-2006: TSX, RL and RDX